 The Train Using AutoML tool can generate an HTML report as an output.

 The main page of the report shows the leaderboard.
 The same information is also available in the tool output window.

 You can use this chart to determine the performance of the model.
-The figures above show the comparison of the scatterplots of two models obtained from the report.
+The figures above show the comparison of the scatter plots of two models obtained from the report.
 The second model is performing better than the first, where the predicted and true values diverge more.

-In the plot below, you can visualize the global impact of each variable in the housing dataset on the trained model.
+In the chart below, you can visualize the global impact of each variable in the housing dataset on the trained model.
 This demonstrates that the sqft_living feature influences the model the most and is the most important feature, followed by number of bathrooms and bedrooms while predicting the house prices.

 With the Basic option, you also have the option to see the automatic exploratory data analysis report (EDA report), which prints summary statistics for the target variable and the predictors used in model training.
 The following is a sample EDA report for a variable named altclip.tif: